 Substandard - Financial condition of the borrower shows negative trends with highly leveraged loans, poor liquidity, and equity.
 Cash flows will be negative and loan payments will not exceed 89 days past due.
 Collateral will have a loan-to-value exceeding the Credit Union's policy of 80% with minimal equity.
 The industry outlook would be showing problems at this point.
-There were no loans classified as Substandard at December 31, 2019.
+There were no loans classified as Substandard at December 31, 2020.

 Doubtful - Financial condition of the borrower will be a negative net worth position.
 Cash flows could be significantly negative and loan payments could be more than 90 days past due.
 Legal action would be starting at this point.
 Collateral will have a loan-to-value exceeding the Credit Union's policy with little to no equity.
 The industry outlook would be fragmented at this point.
-There were no loans classified as Doubtful at December 31, 2019 or 2018.
+There were no loans classified as Doubtful at December 31, 2020 or 2019.

 Loss - Loans in this classification are considered uncollectible and of such little value that their continuance as loans is not warranted.
-There were no loans classified as Loss at December 31, 2019 or 2018.
+There were no loans classified as Loss at December 31, 2020 or 2019.

 Member business credit exposure - The credit risk profile of member business loans is monitored by internally assigned risk ratings by class, and by performing and nonperforming groupings.
 Management tracks the loan's performance and when the loan becomes 30 days past due, the loan is classified as a nonperforming loan.
-Member business loans summarized by risk rating and performing status at December 31 is as follows (dollars in thousand):
+Member business loans summarized by risk rating and performing status at December 31 is as follows (dollars in thousands):

-2019 2018
+2020 2019

 Real estate

-Pass \$ 168,625 \$ 149,943
+Pass \$ 163,696 \$ 168,625

-Special mention 113 1,879
+Special mention 5,270 113

-Substandard 234
+Substandard - -

-\$ 168,738 \$ 152,056
+\$ 168,966 \$ 168,738

-2019 2018
+2020 2019

-Performing Nonperforming \$ 168,738 - \$ 152,028 28
+Performing Nonperforming \$ 168,885 81 \$ 168,738 -

-\$ 168,738 \$ 152,056
+\$ 168,966 \$ 168,738